-The Roots: This myth may result from a limited perception that factoring is a last resort option.
+The Roots: The myth may result from a limited perception that factoring is a last resort option.
 Yes, some companies do use factoring in an attempt to get out of trouble, but many use factoring as just another tool in their financial toolbox.

 Factoring Myth 2:

 Some construction companies may believe that invoice factoring will create complications with their existing financing arrangements.
 However, factoring is a separate financing solution that does not typically interfere with existing loans or lines of credit.
 Factoring companies primarily evaluate the creditworthiness of the company’s customers rather than the company itself.
 This means that construction companies can still maintain their current financing relationships while benefiting from the additional working capital provided by invoice factoring.